gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.LadderOfferItem.md

 > `optional` **min\_quantity**: `number`

-- Minimum quantity from which offer is applicable
+- Minimum quantity from which offer is applicable.

 ***